Description

 What About Value for Money?

+The short scale GRGM21MCA Mikro is the smaller option in the same family, and the electric guitars section covers the rest.
 For what you’re paying, the Ibanez Gio GRX70QA delivers more than expected.
 You’re getting a guitar with solid construction, a visually appealing design, and a wide range of tonal possibilities.
 While it may not compete with $1000+ models, it’s definitely a steal for beginners and intermediate players looking to explore various styles.
 The minor flaws, like the dry fretboard and the lackluster middle pickup, are forgivable, considering the price.

 Features and Settings